 Having ADHD can be tough on your mental health.
-You may find yourself feeling overwhelmed by all the things you have to do.
+The sheer volume of tasks at hand may leave you feeling overwhelmed.
 You may also struggle with low self-esteem and a lack of motivation.
-If you don’t seek ADHD therapy treatment, you may be at risk of developing mental health problems like depression or anxiety.
+Without proper ADHD therapy treatment, you may be more at risk of developing mental health problems like depression or anxiety.
 However, with proper treatment, you can learn to manage your symptoms and live a happy, healthy life.

-ADHD is an extremely common condition.
-In the United States, about 4% of the population has ADHD, according to the National Institute of Mental Health.
+ADHD is a prevalent condition affecting a significant portion of the population.
+In the United States, about 4% of the adult population has ADHD, according to the National Institute of Mental Health.
 If you’ve been diagnosed with ADHD, don’t hesitate to reach out for help.
 Elements Psychological Services can help you find ways to manage your symptoms through ADHD therapy treatment.
 Remember, you’re not alone.
 You can still have a thriving life and relationships with ADHD.